 Driving In Crete: Basic Rules

 Road signs are not the shining star on Cretan roads.
-They tend to be covered by the abundant local vegetation.
+They tend to be covered by abundant local vegetation.
 Besides, they are usually placed way too close to the Highway exit, often resulting in the frustration of missing that exit.
-Yet, this can be solved with some extra attention or using a GPS device.
+Yet, this can be solved with some extra attention or by using a GPS device.

 Overtaking On The Road In Crete

 - Gently and swiftly move to the emergency lane if you see that the car behind you intends to overtake you.
-It’s the common practice all over the island.
+It’s common practice all over the island.
 Don’t be surprised.

 Obeying The Rules

-Road travel in Crete can be a wonderful experience if you live by the rules, respect norms and regulations, and abide to speed limits.
+Road travel in Crete can be a wonderful experience if you live by the rules, respect norms and regulations, and abide by speed limits.
 Remember not to drive and drink or use drugs, as the logic will indicate for driving in any other place in the world.

 Car Rental In Crete: Practical Information

-If you’re traveling on a tight budget, this is a golden rule, compact (and therefore cheaper) cars tend to be booked first, so if you wait until the last minute, you might only be able to find the most expensive models available.
+If you’re traveling on a tight budget, this is a golden rule: compact (and therefore cheaper) cars tend to be booked first, so if you wait until the last minute, you might only be able to find the most expensive models available.

 Documents You Need To Rent A Car In Crete